NikitaKarmakarP/3D-Animation-Website-with-Three.Js-So-Easy/README.md

 Welcome to the **3D Animation Website** with Three.js repository!🚀✨ This project shows how to create an eye-catching 🌈 3D animated 🌌 website using Three.js, a powerful JavaScript library for 3D rendering.
 Whether you're a newbie 🤓 or a coding wizard 🧙‍♂️, this project will guide you in crafting interactive and stunning 3D web experiences.

+## 🌟 What Makes This Website Special?
+**✨Interactive 3D Elements**: Engaging animations that respond to your actions.

+**🎨Customizable Designs**: Tailor-made for creative minds who love to experiment.

+**⚡ Simple and Lightweight**: No heavy installations—just pure 3D awesomeness!

 ## 🌟 Features 🎯
 ✨ **Smooth Animations**: Breathtaking animations powered by Three.js 🎥.